WE NHEEd to Get Outside Grant Information

 We NHEEd to Get Outside, Again (and always)!

-Since 2018 we've awarded $8,800 that enabled 3,737 students to get outside!
-This grant is provided to NH schools or 501(c)3 non-profit organizations to provide students hands-on, experiential, outdoor field trip/learning opportunities.
-These outdoor learning experiences can be to a variety of locations (e.g., nature center, museum, state park, conservation area, school yard) and must include an outdoor, experiential component.
-The outdoor learning experience does not have to be science focused; since environmental education is interdisciplinary by nature, we encourage experiences that engage the environment in creative ways through various subjects.
+Since 2018 we've awarded $55,180 that enabled 9,592 students to get outside!
+This grant is open to NH schools or 501(c)3 non-profit organizations to provide students hands-on, experiential, outdoor learning opportunities.
+These educational experiences can be to a variety of locations (e.g., nature center, museum, state park, conservation area, school grounds, among others) and must include an outdoor, experiential component.
+These outdoor experiences do not have to be science focused; since environmental education is interdisciplinary by nature, we encourage experiences that engage participants with the environment in creative ways through a range of subjects.
+We are especially interested in supporting experiences that involve observation and exploration directly “in” nature.
 Some weight is also given to applicants who plan in the "off season" (late fall, winter, and early spring), as this provides new and different outdoor experiences and supports environmental education centers around the state at a time when they have fewer visitors.
-The grant funds can be used to cover transportation costs and/or student entry or program fees when applicable.
-Anything that helps get students outdoors will be considered!
-We anticipate awarding grants in the range of $200-$500.
+The grant funds can be used to cover transportation costs, student entry fees, program fees, or the purchase of equipment for outdoor observation and exploration experiences.
+We anticipate awarding grants in the range of $200-$2000.

 Each year we receive more request than we can award which means there are children who are missing out on an opportunity to get outside.
 We need more sponsors to continue funding these opportunities.
 Please click here to contact NHEE if you are interested in becoming a sponsor or have ideas about finding sponsors.

 Click here to donate to the We NHEEd to Get Outside program and help make these field trips a reality now and in the future!

 Congratulations to the following 2023 grant recipients!